 An unlimited decorating budget is the stuff dreams are made of, but unfortunately for many of us that particular dream is unlikely to come true.
-But don't worry, not only is it easy to furnish a living room on a budget, it's also easy to accessorize without spending a fortune.
+Don't worry, not only is it easy to furnish a living room on a budget, it's also easy to accessorize without spending a fortune.

 Shop at Second-Hand Stores